Privacy policy | Racecheck

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

-We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator (including the ICO) of a breach where we are legally required to do so.
+We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator (including the Information Commissioner’s Office (ICO)) of a breach, whenever we are legally required to do so.

 1. How long do we keep your personal information

-We will keep your personal information for as long as you are our customer.
+We will keep your personal data for as long as you are our customer.

-After you stop being a customer and regularly using our services, your information will only be held until you delete it from your profile or explicitly ask us to delete or remove the information we hold.
-Generally, the data is kept for 6 years after your account has been closed.
+After you stop being a customer and regularly using our Website and/or our Services, your personal data will only be held until you delete it from your profile or explicitly ask us to delete or remove the personal data we hold.
+Generally, the personal data is kept for 6 years after your account has been closed.
 This is to help us deal with any disputes, analyse historic data so that we can identify trends and improve the user experience.

 1. Marketing

-We may use your personal information to tell you about sporting events organised by our event partners as well as other services and products offered by us.
+We may use your personal data to tell you about sporting events organised by our event partners as well as other services offered by us.

-We can only use your personal information to send you marketing messages if we have either your consent or a legitimate interest to do so.
+We can only use your personal data to send you marketing messages if we have either your consent or a legitimate interest to do so.

-You can ask us to stop sending you marketing messages at any time – you just need to contact us at info@racecheck.com or use the opt-out links on any marketing message sent to you.
-Alternatively, if you log into your account through our website or app, you can control the notifications and email communications.
+You can ask us to stop sending you marketing messages at any time – you just need to contact us at info “at”racecheck.com or use the opt-out links on any marketing message sent to you.
+Alternatively, if you log into your account through our Website, you can control the notifications and email communications.

 We do not share your personal data with any third-party company for marketing purposes.

-Where you opt out of receiving marketing messages, this will not apply to personal data provided to us as a result of using our services or any other transaction between you and us.
+Where you opt out of receiving marketing messages, this will not apply to personal data provided to us as a result of using our Website or any other transaction between you and us.

 1. Your rights

-You have certain rights which are set out in the law relating to your personal information.
+You have certain rights which are set out in the law relating to your personal data.
 The most important rights are set out below.

 Getting a copy of the information we hold

-You can ask us for a copy of the personal information which we hold about you, by writing to us at info “at” racecheck.com.
+You can ask us for a copy of the personal data which we hold about you, by writing to us at info “at” racecheck.com.
 This is known as a data subject access request.

 You will not have to pay a fee to access your personal data, unless we believe that your request is clearly unfounded, repetitive or excessive.
 In such circumstances we can charge a reasonable fee or refuse to comply with your request.